 - Another risk is dirty sheeting, where the policyholder claims to be in worse condition than in actuality so that his policy will fetch a higher price.

 - Sometimes the insured will borrow the money for the insurance policy, but fail to re-pay the loan, so the lender may attach the policy.

-- There may be deadbeat risk if some of the investors stop paying the premiums, in which case, the settlement provider will have to have enough funds to cover the shortfall.
+- There may be deadbeat risk if some of the investors stop paying the premiums, in which case, the settlement provider must have enough funds to cover the shortfall.

 There are no ratings yet available by the major rating agencies, though some are expected soon from Moody's and Fitch for some large issues.
 If some of these securities get an investment-grade rating, then there may be some mutual funds based wholly on life settlements, or some lesser portion, such as the Assured Fund, which is based in the Cayman Islands, where it is not subject to the UK Financial Services Authority, but sells to investors in the United Kingdom.
 A significant risk for these securities is that the insured may be disqualified for the insurance before death, such as may occur if the insured failed to disclose a pre-existing illness.

 The size of the death bond issues for 2007 is expected to top $30 billion, with much larger growth in the near future because of the size of the aging baby-boomer population.